aws-samples/amazon-documentdb-samples/samples/documentdb-array-elemmatch-optimization/README.md

 }
 ```

-Note that the overall execution time is in sub milliseconds.The FETCH stage had to apply  filter only on the one document that the IXSCAN stage matched.
+Note that the overall execution time is in sub milliseconds.
+The FETCH stage had to apply  filter only on the one document that the IXSCAN stage matched.

 - Query execution begins by using the index we created,doing an index lookup on all documents that match the condition  : key is "cycle_number" and value is  "seven quintillion four hundred and ninety one quadrillion six hundred and eighty trillion two hundred and thirty five billion seven hundred and fourteen million five hundred and thirty nine thousand eight hundred and eighty five" .
 - The selectivity of documents matching this filter is  just 1 document.